ShuDataScience/FMCG-Project/README.md

 The key process includes:
 - exploratory data analysis
 - feature selection
-- model selection and performance metrics comparision
+- model selection and performance metrics comparison
 - cross-validation
-- use permutation to test the new parameter's improtance in the selected model
+- use permutation to test the new parameter's importance in the selected model
 - train the selected model with permutation features
 - visualize the forecasted demand and compare with the test data
 - finalize the model features and evaluation